che-incubator/chectl/README.md

   --plugin-registry-url=plugin-registry-url
       The URL of the external plugin registry.

+  --pvc-host-volume-path=pvc-host-volume-path
+      Host volume path to store Eclipse Che data.
+Parameter is used only when installer is operator.

   --self-signed-cert
       Authorize usage of self signed certificates for encryption.
 Note that `self-signed-cert` secret with CA certificate